k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/10_graphit_examples.md

 <img src="images/grAttributeResp.png"></img>

 #### grFormat.graphit
 The **format** flag has been set to XML in the CRM_DB node.
-If format is specified, the node will only be evaluated and added if the output format, matches the format value.
+If the format is specified, the node will only be evaluated and added if the output format matches the format value.

 The example below sets a JSON in the output format.
-Therefore the CRM_DB node is not displayed in the response, since its format is XML.
+There CRM_DB node is not displayed in the response since its format is in XML.

 ![grFormat](images/23_graphit_examples_tags.PNG)